 Springbrook National Park is big area of the Gold Coast’s Hinterland and is famous for the Natural Bridge (cave and waterfall), Purling Brook Falls and glow worms that you can only see at night.

-Tip: You don’t need to join a tour to see glow worms (unless you don’t have a car).
+Tip: If you have a car then you don’t need to join a tour to see glow worms.
 Simply drive to here at night time and see glow worms for free.
+But if you don’t have a car and would prefer a tour guide to tell you all about the area then book your Glow Worm tour here.

 Location: Springbrook National Park (about 1 hour drive inland from Surfers Paradise)

 Mount Tamborine is a touristy neighbourhood situated on Tamborine Mountain in the Gold Coast’s Hinterland.
 There are many activities to do here such as the Tamborine Rainforest Skywalk, explore the Man-Made Glow Worm Caves, the Tree Top Challenge (park with zip-lining) and see some stunning waterfalls.
-I will be taking another trip to Mount Tamborine soon and planning on writing a full guide on this blog in the near future (stay tuned).
+Either drive here yourself, or book a day tour here.

 Location: Mount Tamborine (45 minute drive inland from Surfers Paradise)